-These squat cues come from some of the best athletes and coaches around, and have definitely made my life much easier over the years.
-Finding squat cues to unlock a desired movement pattern should be more like choosing the right key, not your only battering ram.
+These squat cues come from some of the best athletes and coaches around and have made my life much easier over the years.
+Finding squat cues to unlock the desired movement pattern should be more like choosing the right key, not your only battering ram.

 #1: Drive Shoulders Back Up Into The Bar

 Original Credit: Ed Coan

 Yes, it is important to push into the ground, drive the knees out, don’t let the hips rise too fast – I get that.
 But adding in this simple cue to the thought process makes this a total body lift (which it is).
 Driving the shoulders back up into the bar is a much more aggressive, tactile (in my opinion) helpful way of saying “Chest Up,” or “Don’t Round Forward.”
 This will also help ensure the hips and shoulders come up at the same rate out of the bottom, and who doesn’t want that?

 So give this a shot.
 This cue is perfect for athletes who don’t seem to know where their hips are, lose position on the way up, or simply aren’t moving purposefully enough.
 Fight for Position!!